landaire/go-fuzz-issue-generator/README.md

 gfig is a utility for creating descriptions related to [Go-Fuzz](https://github.com/dvyukov/go-fuzz) crash files

-Usage: `gfig <applicationTemplate> <crashFile>`
+Usage: `gfig <gitRepo> <applicationTemplate> <crashFile>`

+The git repo path should be the full path for target package's git repo.
+This is used for generating revision information.
 The application template is what will be used for generating the sample application.
 An example of a template is:

 ```